wagerfield/nuxt-stack/docs/guide/readme.md

 yarn dev
 ```

-Running `nuxt init` will initialise a new Nuxt Stack project with all the files and configuration you need to get up and running.
+Running `nuxt init` will generate a template project with all the files and configuration you need to get up and running.
 Take some time to look each of these files and appreciate the minimal contents of the obligatory dotfiles.

 When you're ready, open the URL printed in the terminal when you ran `yarn dev` and you should see a page that [looks like this][fancy-example].

 This is the default "fancy" template that gets generated when you run `nuxt init` without any options.
 To see what options are available to you, check out the `init` [command docs](/commands/init.html).

 ::: tip
-For a completely stripped back project template you can run `nuxt init --project basic`
+For a completely stripped back project template you can run `nuxt init --template basic`

 If you're a [VSCode][vscode] user you'll want to add the `--vscode` flag to generate `jsconfig.json` and `.vscode/settings.json` files for resolving Nuxt path aliases and formatting your code when you save it.
 :::